tact-lang/pitaya/docs/SPECIFICATION.md

 - Timeout: Exceeded instance time limit
 - API Error: Persistent API failures (rate limit, auth)
 - Container Error: Docker issues, out of memory
-- Git Error: Push conflicts, repository issues
+- Git Error: import/fetch failures (e.g., ref lock, pack corruption, insufficient disk)

 The Instance Runner reports failure type, but doesn't interpret it.
 That's the strategy's job.

 **Cancellation vs Failure**

-- Async cancellations caused by orchestrator-initiated shutdown (e.g., Ctrl+C) are treated as interruption, not failure.
+- Async cancellations caused by orchestrator-initiated shutdown (e.g., Ctrl+C) are treated as interruption, not failure, and MUST NOT be retried.
-- On graceful shutdown, instances SHOULD be recorded as `INTERRUPTED` (or equivalently flagged as interrupted) rather than `FAILED`.
+- `INTERRUPTED` is a first-class terminal state recorded for tasks halted by graceful shutdown or inferred after a crash.
-- Strategies MUST NOT treat shutdown-induced interruptions as semantic task failures.
+- Strategies MUST NOT treat `INTERRUPTED` as `FAILED`.

-**Strategy-Level Handling**: Strategies receive failed results and decide responses:
+**Strategy-Level Handling**: Strategies decide how to respond to failures:

-- BestOfNStrategy: Continues with successful instances, ignores failures
+- Best-of-N patterns: Continue with successful candidates; exclude failed or unscorable ones.
-- ScoringStrategy: Fails entirely - can't score nonexistent code
+- Inline scoring patterns: If a candidate can't be scored after one repair attempt, exclude it rather than coercing a score.
-- Custom strategies: Implement domain-specific recovery
+- Custom patterns: Implement domain-specific recovery and selection logic.

 This separation is crucial.
 Infrastructure (Runner) handles retries for transient issues.
 Business logic (Strategy) handles semantic failures.
 A network blip gets retried automatically.
 A fundamental task impossibility gets surfaced to strategy.